alexandrucanavoiu/StafetaMuntilorSoftware/README.md

 The software is based on the Competition Rules of the National Championship of Sports Tourism Stafeta Muntilor - [www.stafetamuntilor.ro](https://www.stafetamuntilor.ro).

-StafetaMuntilorSoftware was made with the help of volunteers Sergiu Valentin Vlad and Alexandru Canavoiu in the year 2015 and continued by Alexandru Canavoiu.
+StafetaMuntilorSoftware was made with the help of volunteers Sergiu Valentin Vlad and Alexandru Canavoiu in the year 2015 and continued by Alexandru Canavoiu & Cristian Urdea.
 At this moment the framework used is Laravel.

 The language used is Romanian (all pages in the web application software are in Romanian).